dzhou22/Zweilight-Theme-for-Emacs/README.md

-# Zweilight theme for Emacs
+# Zweilight theme for emacs

-Work in progress.
-Feedback wanted.
+Dark theme with vibrant colors for emacs.
+See screenshot below.

 <img alt="" src="screenshots/screenshot0.png" />